 - raise public awareness on the role of learning for social inclusion and increase the sharing of innovative practices across the continent.

 Where do we succeed?
 What are the limits and possibilities of this approach?
-To what extend should clubs make use of such approaches?
+To what extent should clubs make use of such approaches?

 Kevin Moore, Football and sports historian, author, academic.

 Kevin Moore grew up in Nantwich, Cheshire, in the UK, an historic market town, which gave him a strong interest in history.
 He was introduced by his family to football, cricket, pop music and film as a child and these remain great passions in his life!
 He is a fan of sport in general and is fascinated by the huge variety of sports we have around the world, ancient and modern.
 Kevin studied history as an undergraduate and postgraduate at the University of Liverpool.
 He has been a Lecturer in History in Liverpool, and between 1992 and 1997 he was a Lecturer in Museum Studies at the University of Leicester, the world’s leading centre of its kind for postgraduate teaching and research.
 Kevin has over 20 years’ experience as a CEO, including being the Founding Director (CEO) of the National Football Museum for England and the first CEO of a major statutory body.

 Petra Landers is a four time German champion, as well as winner of the 1989 European Cup with the German National Team.
 When in 1981 Germany was invited to send a team to Taiwan, to play in an unofficial world championship, her club (Bergisch Gladbach) was chosen to represent Germany.
 In 1982, she became member of the first ever German women’s national football team.
 After having contributed to the rise of women’s football in Germany and a 9 years pause from the game, she became coach and mentor of a group of girls in Lusaka in Zambia.
 In 2017, she played in the “Equal Playing Field” match, 5715m high on Mount Kilimanjaro.